eXascaleInfolab/PyExPool/README.md

  CHAINED_CONSTRAINTS = True

-Job(name, workdir=None, args=(), timeout=0, rsrtonto=False, task=None
+Job(name, workdir=None, args=(), timeout=0, rsrtonto=False, task=None #,*
-	, startdelay=0., onstart=None, ondone=None, params=None, category=None
+	, startdelay=0., onstart=None, ondone=None, params=None, category=None, size=0, slowdown=1.
-	, size=0, slowdown=1., omitafn=False, memkind=1, stdout=sys.stdout, stderr=sys.stderr):
+	, omitafn=False, memkind=1, memlim=0., stdout=sys.stdout, stderr=sys.stderr):
 	"""Initialize job to be executed

 	Job is executed in a separate process via Popen or Process object and is managed by the Process Pool Executor

 		Main parameters:
 		name: str  - job name
 		workdir  - working directory for the corresponding process, None means the dir of the benchmarking args  - execution arguments including the executable itself for the process
 			NOTE: can be None to make make a stub process and execute the callbacks timeout  - execution timeout in seconds.
 Default: 0, means infinity rsrtonto  - restart the job on timeout, Default: False.
 Can be used for non-deterministic Jobs like generation of the synthetic networks to regenerate the network on border cases overcoming getting stuck on specific values of the rand variables.
 		task: Task  - origin task if this job is a part of the task startdelay  - delay after the job process starting to execute it for some time, executed in the CONTEXT OF THE CALLER (main process).
 			ATTENTION: should be small (0.1 ..
 1 sec)
 		onstart  - a callback, which is executed on the job starting (before the execution started) in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
 Default: None
 			ATTENTION: must be lightweight
 			NOTE: can be executed a few times if the job is restarted on timeout ondone  - a callback, which is executed on successful completion of the job in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
 Default: None
 			ATTENTION: must be lightweight
 		params  - additional parameters to be used in callbacks stdout  - None or file name or PIPE for the buffered output to be APPENDED.
 			The path is interpreted in the CONTEXT of the CALLER stderr  - None or file name or PIPE or STDOUT for the unbuffered error output to be APPENDED
 			ATTENTION: PIPE is a buffer in RAM, so do not use it if the output data is huge or unlimited.
 			The path is interpreted in the CONTEXT of the CALLER

 		Scheduling parameters:
 		omitafn  - omit affinity policy of the scheduler, which is actual when the affinity is enabled and the process has multiple treads
 		category  - classification category, typically semantic context or part of the name, used to identify related jobs;
 			requires _CHAINED_CONSTRAINTS
 		size  - expected relative memory complexity of the jobs of the same category, typically it is size of the processing data, >= 0, 0 means undefined size and prevents jobs chaining on constraints violation;
 			used on _LIMIT_WORKERS_RAM or _CHAINED_CONSTRAINTS
 		slowdown  - execution slowdown ratio, >= 0, where (0, 1) - speedup, > 1 - slowdown; 1 by default;
 			used for the accurate timeout estimation of the jobs having the same .category and .size. requires _CHAINED_CONSTRAINTS
 		memkind  - kind of memory to be evaluated (average of virtual and resident memory to not overestimate the instant potential consumption of RAM):
 			0  - mem for the process itself omitting the spawned sub-processes (if any) 1  - mem for the heaviest process of the process tree spawned by the original process (including the origin itself)
 			2  - mem for the whole spawned process tree including the origin process
+		memlim: float  - max amount of memory in GB allowed for the job execution, 0 - unlimited

 		Execution parameters, initialized automatically on execution:
 		tstart  - start time, filled automatically on the execution start (before onstart).
 Default: None tstop  - termination / completion time after ondone
 			NOTE: onstart() and ondone() callbacks execution is included in the job execution time proc  - process of the job, can be used in the ondone() to read its PIPE mem  - consuming memory (smooth max of average of VMS and RSS, not just the current value) or the least expected value inherited from the jobs of the same category having non-smaller size;
 			requires _LIMIT_WORKERS_RAM
 		terminates  - accumulated number of the received termination requests caused by the constraints violation
 			NOTE: > 0 (1 ..
 ExecPool._KILLDELAY) for the apps terminated by the execution pool
 				(resource constrains violation or ExecPool exception),
 				== 0 for the crashed apps
-	wkslim  - worker processes limit (max number) on the job postponing if any, the job is postponed until at most this number of worker procs operate;
+		wkslim  - worker processes limit (max number) on the job postponing if any, the job is postponed until at most this number of worker processes operate;
 			requires _LIMIT_WORKERS_RAM
 		chtermtime  - chained termination: None - disabled, False - by memory, True - by time;
 			requires _CHAINED_CONSTRAINTS
 	"""
 ```